rcdevhub/air-quality/README.md

 # Air Quality in London
-* Work in Progress
+<p style="color:red">Work in Progress</p>

 This repo contains a study of Nitrogen Oxide (NO2) emissions in London.

-Emissions data is downloaded from the  <a href="https://www.londonair.org.uk/Londonair/API/" target="_blank">Environmental Research Group API</a>.
-Polluton levels are monitored at over 200 sites around London.
+Emissions data was downloaded from the  <a href="https://www.londonair.org.uk/Londonair/API/" target="_blank">Environmental Research Group API</a>, which monitors polluton levels at over 200 sites around London.
 Five sites with sufficient historical data were randomly selected for the study.
-Emission levels over time are shown below.

 Traffic is the main source of pollution in London and traffic counts are available <a href="https://roadtraffic.dft.gov.uk/downloads" target="_blank">here</a>.
 However, data is not at the required level of granularity (hourly) to be used in this study.